noahtolsen/Final-Project-Group6/README.md

 Welcome to our final group project with group members Jianing Wang, Jia Chen, and Noah Olsen.

 ## Repository Setup
 In this repository you will find 4 folders.
 Group-Proposal contains only our group proposal.
 Final-Group-Project-Report contains only our final project report.
+Final-Group-Presentation contains only our final project report.
 Our code folder is a little more complicated and is described below

 ### Code Folder Setup
 * NB-model.py contains the Naive Bayes model that was performed by Jianing Wang